dankmeme01/globed/README.md

 # Globed for 2.1

+## Note

+This repository is archived, and won't receive any updates.
+The mod has been rewritten from scratch and all of the development has moved to the [new repository](https://github.com/GlobedGD/globed2), and Geometry Dash 2.2 and all future versions will only be supported by the rewrite.

+It will still be up, in case you want to play Globed on 2.1, but I will most likely not provide any support.

+##

 Globed is an open-source, highly customizable multiplayer mod for Geometry Dash, powered by [Geode](https://geode-sdk.org/).

 **NOTE**: this repository is now archived and will not receive any updates.
-The mod has been rewritten from scratch and all of the development has moved to the [new repository](https://github.com/dankmeme01/globed2), and Geometry Dash 2.2 and all future versions will only be supported by the rewrite.

 If you are curious why, simply put: I don't like the state of the codebase anymore.
 It gets harder to maintain as time goes and the only way out is to completely redesign **eveything**.
 So that's kinda what I did :p.